1Panel-dev/docs/docs/user_manual/settings.md

 2. Enter OneDrive account information
 3. Trust the 1Panel service
 4. Copy the authorization code from the address bar of browser into the 1Panel `Auth code` (note: do not include the &session_state=xxx part)

+### WebDAV with Alist

+[Alist](https://alist.nn.ci/) is a file list program that supports multiple storage, available for installation in the 1Panel App Store.
+Alist enables the conversion of various forms of network storage into WebDAV for integration with 1Panel backup accounts.
+When adding a WebDAV backup account provided by Alist in 1Panel, the parameters are listed as follows:

+- Address: The URL of the Alist web console
+- Username: The web username for Alist
+- Password: The web password for Alist
+- Backup directory: A fixed format starting with `/dav`, similar to `/dav/${Storage mount point in Alist}/${Subpath for 1Panel backup files}`

+For further assistance, refer to [the Alist documentation](https://alist.nn.ci/guide/webdav.html).

 ### Compatibility of Some Object Storage Service Providers with Amazon S3 Cloud Storage